 Imagine risking your life in order to come to America and support your family.
 Then imagine feeling trapped in a job in which you are treated as less than human.
 It's a common plight among many thousands of undocumented workers (i.e., workers who don't have U.S. work visas or are not legal U.S. residents or citizens).

 What if the people you care about most had jobs like the ones below?

 Whether in private households, motels, hotels, or other settings, America is home to a lot of undocumented maids and housekeepers.
 And many of them experience the same types of mistreatment as their nanny counterparts.
-Legal housekeepers in the U.S. earn $12.30 per hour, on average.
-But undocumented housekeepers often earn below minimum wage.
+Undocumented housekeepers often make less than minimum wage.

 People who work on farms in the U.S. are not covered by very many labor protections, regardless of whether or not they are legal residents.
 So it isn't unusual for undocumented farmworkers to be treated extra badly.
-Unlike legal farm laborers who make about $12.72 per hour (on average), illegal farm laborers often make money based only on how many crops they pick.
-And that sometimes amounts to just pennies for each few pounds.
+Unlike legal farm laborers who make an hourly wage, illegal farm laborers often make money based only on how many crops they pick.
+And that sometimes amounts to just pennies for every few pounds.
 Many female farmworkers also experience regular sexual harassment or even assault.
-Plus, many farmworkers are exposed to high concentrations of pesticides, which can pose major health risks.
+Plus, many farmworkers are exposed to high concentrations of pesticides and herbicides, which can pose major health risks.
 All of those factors contribute to making this occupation one of the worst trades to work in.